fabianaiolfi/MA_Thesis/README.md

   - [ ] Is Pedersen Index correctly used?
   - [ ] Describe in theory and explain in methods
 - [ ] Create summary stats of data used: Elections, etc.
+- [ ] Address decrease in number of Romanian schools in early 2000s

 ----